Icinga/icingaweb2-module-jira/doc/03-Configuration.md

     systemctl restart icinga2.service

-### Required JIRA Custom Fields
+### Required Jira Custom Fields

-This module requires you to create two custom fields in JIRA:
+This module requires you to create two custom fields in Jira:

 * `icingaKey`: a searchable text field
 * `icingaStatus`: a short text field, 12 characters are enough